cyberphone/saturn/PSD2.md

 Since PSD2 APIs operate at the same trust level as banks, they (*quite logically*) build on *reusing* the banks' existing (and *arbitrary complex*), on-line banking authentication solutions and user interfaces.
-However, this introduces a *dependency* which card-based payment solutions do not have.
+However, this introduces a *dependency* which card-based payment solutions never had.
 If you brought the current PSD2 API concept to the POS (Point of Sale) terminal, users would most likely have to *manually select* which *bank-specific* "wallet" to use.